tldr-pages/tldr/pages/linux/xdg-open.md

 > Opens a file or URL in the user's preferred application.

-- Open the current directory in the system's default file explorer:
+- Open the current directory in the default file explorer:

 `xdg-open .`

-- Open an URL in the system's default browser:
+- Open an URL in the default browser:

 `xdg-open {{https://example.com}}`

-- Open an image in the system's default image viewer:
+- Open an image in the default image viewer:

 `xdg-open {{path/to/image}}`

-- Open a PDF in the system's default PDF viewer:
+- Open a PDF in the default PDF viewer:

 `xdg-open {{path/to/pdf}}`

-- Display the command's help:
+- Display help:

 `xdg-open --help`